 Dirt bike helmets have an open face design with a visor and pointed chin.
 One could say that in comparison to other types of motorcycle helmets, they look a little weird.

-Why do they have the long chin and that visor sticking up like that?
+Why do they have the long chin and why do dirt bike helmets have visors?

 Dirt bike helmets are designed to provide maximum protection while having minimal weight and good ventilation for off-road racing.
 There are perfectly valid reasons for their odd shape.